This document describes how to install and use the supplemental OpenEXR Alpha plug-in.

 - Premultiplied compositing is not supported.

 - If you double-click a file to open it, Photoshop CS5 always uses OpenEXR Alpha rather than OpenEXR.

 - If you open a file with two or more alpha channels, OpenEXR Alpha does not preserve any of the alpha channels.
 They are entirely dropped.

-- Mac OS Only: In the Save dialog, OpenEXR Alpha is the top item.
+- (Mac OS): In the Save dialog, OpenEXR Alpha is the top item.
 It does not display alphabetically next to Open EXR.

-- Windows Only: To get the old OpenEXR behavior, choose File > Open As, then select OpenEXR.
+- (Windows): To get the old OpenEXR behavior, choose File > Open As, then select OpenEXR.